 What can physical therapy do for TMD?

-Patients often find themselves searching for a provider that can care for their neck pain, headaches, facial pain, and other oral symptoms.
+Patients often search for a provider that can care for their neck pain, headaches, facial pain, and other oral symptoms.
 Physical therapy is often an effective treatment option and generally patients are seen for 4-8 visits.
 In our clinic, we work to find the cause of the problem to help relieve symptoms and prevent them from recurring.
-Treatments we use include posture training, manual therapy, and specific jaw exercises.
+We offer several treatments:

-In the event your symptoms are coming from a source that physical therapy can not help or if we don’t find success with our treatments, we can refer you to a provider who also specializes in TMD, likely an ENT or dentist who we have worked with in the past.
+In the event that your treatment is PT-resistant, we can refer you to a provider who also specializes in TMD, likely an ENT or dentist who we have worked with in the past.